Chronic obstructive pulmonary disease

 - If you have COPD, avoiding respiratory infections is very important.
 Your doctor will recommend that you receive an influenza vaccine (flu shot) each year and a pneumococcal vaccine to protect you from pneumonia.

-- Eating foods rich in antioxidants, magnesium and other minerals, and omega-3 fatty acids (including fruits, vegetables, and fish) may help lower your risk for COPD.
+- Eat foods that are rich in antioxidants, magnesium and other minerals, and omega-3 fatty acids (including fruits, vegetables, and fish) to help lower your risk for COPD.

 Not smoking is the key to preventing COPD or stopping it from getting worse.
 Treatment varies depending on the severity of the disease.
-Your doctor may talk with you about lifestyle changes you can make to help relieve the symptoms of COPD, such as exercising and eating a healthy diet.
-Support groups or therapy (see Mind/Body Medicine) can help make it easier to live with the condition.
+Your doctor may recommend lifestyle changes to help relieve the symptoms of COPD, such as exercising and eating a healthy diet.
+Support groups or therapy can help make it easier to live with the condition.

 Quitting smoking is crucial.
 Other lifestyle measures you can take include dietary changes and exercise as described below.